xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

  exit
  ppp
   authentication [ pap chap ]
-  <mark>!!! will use IPAM pool-ISP1 for IPv4 address assignment using IPCP</mark>
+  <mark>!!! will use IPAM pool-ISP1 for IPv4 address assignment using IPCP, this is not required for LAC only profile</mark>
   ipcp peer-address-pool <mark>pool-ISP1</mark>
   ipcp renegotiation ignore
   ipv6cp renegotiation ignore